NewsInSA

 Health Minister Dr. Aaron Motsoaledi urges Operation Dudula to stop blocking foreign nationals from public healthcare, stressing that the law requires treatment for all in emergencies.

-Health Minister Dr. Aaron Motsoaledi has called on members of Operation Dudula to abide by the laws of the country, following reports of the group and other civic organisations blocking foreign nationals from accessing public healthcare facilities.
+South Africa — Health Minister Dr. Aaron Motsoaledi has issued a stern reminder to members of Operation Dudula and other civic groups to adhere to national laws after reports surfaced of foreign nationals being blocked from public healthcare facilities.

-“I told them they might be solving what looks like a legitimate problem but using the wrong means,” he said.
-“In health, we treat everybody who is sick.
+"I told them they might be solving what looks like a legitimate problem but using the wrong means," said Motsoaledi.
+"In health, we treat everybody who is sick.
 They can’t expect us to chase people away when they are ill, whatever their nationality.
-That is simply not allowed in healthcare anywhere.”
+That is simply not allowed in healthcare anywhere."

-Motsoaledi’s comments come amid growing tensions over the treatment of foreign nationals in the public healthcare system, as civic groups push for stricter enforcement of immigration and service access laws.
+Dr. Motsoaledi’s comments come amid heightened tensions surrounding the treatment of foreign nationals in South Africa’s public healthcare system.
+Civic groups such as Operation Dudula have been actively pushing for stricter enforcement of immigration and service access laws, leading to clashes and public controversy.

 Related Articles